 • Creates and maintains an extensive, multi-county database of landlords, low income and affordable housing programs and other relevant community resources.

-• Collaborates closely with Home Safe Survivor Advocates and Youth and Family Advocates to identify and resolve participants’ housing and rental assistance needs, barriers to housing access and eligibility for housing programs.
+• Collaborates closely with Home Safe Survivor Advocates to identify and resolve participants’ housing and rental assistance needs, barriers to housing access and eligibility for housing programs.

 • Collaborates closely with CAP Survivor Advocates to identify and support participants who qualify for rapid rehousing services.